SorayaM123/Chipyard-Verilator-Using/README.md

 # riscv-tools
-In the following, you can find the command on how to use the riscv -tools.
+In the following, you can find the command on how to use the riscv -tools using in Chipyard.
-#Riscv Compiler
+# Riscv Compiler
 To use Chipyard simulators, first, we need to compile our code, by using the RISC-V compiler.
 For example, to compile our C file code (simple.c) and generate an object file,  we need the below command: riscv64-unknown-elf-gcc  -O3 -fno-common -fno-builtin-printf -specs=htif_nano.specs -c simple.c -o simple.o